JackSzwergold/Writing/memories/Really Weird Coincidence.md

 The dude is now very successful in the New York City media world.
 Will probably inherit his family’s Brownstone in prime Park Slope.
 Born on third base; thinks he hit a triple.

 No deep thought past all of these thoughts: Repercussions mean little when wealth and entitlement can let a-holes gaslight reality.

-***

-*Really Weird Coincidence (c) Copyright by Jack Szwergold; written on October 9, 2021.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*